 I spoke to Ray from Qwik Kiwi to see if he would train me for this massive challenge, as those of you who know me, will know I’m not built like your typical endurance runner, sitting at 97kg and built more for rugby.
 Luckily he agreed.

-The main focus for me was just to firstly get to the start line without injury, then complete it by making the cut off times and then make sure that I enjoyed taking part and stopping when and where I needed to for photos and just taking in the amazing views.
+The main focus for me was just to first get to the start line without injury, then complete it by making the cut-off times and then make sure that I enjoyed taking part and stopping when and where I needed to for photos and just taking in the amazing views.

-As the start of the OGU track is single trail it is hard to pass people so there were soon a few big trains of people to pass.
-Also most of the bridges are 2 people only so you do stop a little sometimes to wait for the bridge to clear.
+As the start of the OGU track is a single trail it is hard to pass people so there were soon a few big trains of people to pass.
+Also, most of the bridges are for 2 people only so you do stop a little sometimes to wait for the bridge to clear.

-Once we got up onto the first ridge, we descended down the Bone Yard which was very rocky under foot.
+Once we got up onto the first ridge, we descended down the Bone Yard which was very rocky underfoot.
 Many stubbed toes occurred here and near falls but I kept my feet.
-I started to talk to one of the other runners, Hillary, at this stage and we both ran into the Stern Valley aid station on the 6 hour mark, 1hr ahead of the cut off time.
-This was the first marathon complete.
+I started to talk to one of the other runners, Hillary, at this stage and we both ran into the Stern Valley aid station at the 6-hour mark, 1hr ahead of the cut-off time.
+This was the first marathon completed.
 Here we could access our drop bags, refuel and change shoes if needed.
 I kept my trusty Altra’s on and headed out of the aid station after 20 minutes.
-I must admit I had a little bit of doubt drop into my head at this stage, as I knew I had another marathon to run and this time I had all of the main part of the climbing to do, 15 kilometres of it.
+I must admit I had a little bit of doubt drop into my head at this stage, as I knew I had another marathon to run, and this time I had all of the main parts of the climbing to do, 15 kilometres of it.
 I set off running but very quickly the gradient started and I had to limit myself again to walking the hills.

-We continued to climb up the switch backs until we arrived at the dreaded steps.
+We continued to climb up the switchbacks until we arrived at the dreaded steps.
 Who the hell puts steps into a race after 48 kilometres?
-Anyway for some strange reason they didn’t feel that bad and we knew that once at the top of the steps, we only had a little climb before we arrived at Skyline Ridge and man was the views worth it.
+Anyway, for some strange reason, they didn’t feel that bad and we knew that once at the top of the steps, we only had a little climb before we arrived at Skyline Ridge and man were the views worth it.

 We continued along the ridge, taking in the views, before then looking up and realising we had another 400m of elevation before we reached Old Ghost Hut.
 Only problem was that we had to drop back down a couple of hundred meters first before we climbed up again.

 As the conversations were in full flow, we soon turned a corner and realised we were right below the hut.
-We ran into the hut, 2 hours ahead of the cut off time and took full advantage of the hospitality from the SAR volunteers who were truly amazing and need full acknowledgement.
+We ran into the hut, 2 hours ahead of the cut-off time, and took full advantage of the hospitality from the SAR volunteers who were truly amazing and need full acknowledgment.

-Once refuelled, we set off for the very last part of the climb to Heavens Door and again the view from here were amazing.
+Once refueled, we set off for the very last part of the climb to Heaven’s Door and again the view from here was amazing.
 I think you get the idea that the views along this course are amazing!!!